earthly/website/blog/_posts/2022-09-13-bazel-build.md

 ## History

 Bazel is based on some simple but powerful ideas.
-Here is Oscar Boykin explaining:
+Here is Oscar Boykin[^2] explaining:

 {% include bazel/oscar.html %}
 The idea of Bazel is we're gonna actually build things correctly.
 Your build is a pure function.
 There's sources that come in, and then the artifacts go out.
 And if the sources are the same, the artifacts that pop out the other side will be bit-for-bit identical.
 That's really cool.